praveenram4444-netizen/Store-Analysis--Excel-Dashboards/README.md

 # Ganesh-Store-Data-Analysis (Interactive Dashboard creation using MS Excel)
 ## Project Objective
 The Ganesh Store wants to create an annual sales report for 2024.
-So that, the owner of the ganesh store can understand their customers and grow more sales in 2025 & 2026.
+So that, the owner of the ganesh store can understand their customers and grow more sales in upcoming years.
 ## Dataset Used here:
 - <a href="https://github.com/Lalithrajr/Store-Data-Analysis-DashBoard/blob/main/Ganesh%20Store%20Data%20Analysis.xlsx">Ganesh Store Dataset</a>
 ## Questions: